ArvinZJC/WeiboEmoji/src/WeiboEmojiUpdateChecker/README.md

    | onepush       |  1.1.1  |
    | python-dotenv | 0.19.2  |

-2. You could manually create a file named `.env` or `.env.local` under the update checker's `src` directory and contain the following content.
+2. You could manually create a file named `.env` under the update checker's `src` directory and contain the following content.
 Please note that it is _optional_, and that **the project should work well without it**.

    ```sh
    # Set the following environment variables to allow sending messages to your Telegram bot.